typesense/typesense-website/docs-site/content/guide/ai-agents-typesense.md

 ---
+title: "AI Agent Search with Typesense"
-description: "Why AI agents and LLM-driven knowledge retrieval should pick Typesense over vector-only stores or grep, with unified keyword, semantic, and structured search in one binary."
+description: "Learn why AI agents can use Typesense for keyword, semantic, hybrid, and structured retrieval in one search engine instead of combining separate tools like vector-only stores or plain grep."
 ---

 # AI Agents: Why You Should Use Typesense for Knowledge Retrieval